“Take care of your body. It’s the only place you have to live.”

 - Tree: A yoga asana (posture) beneficial for improving balance and ankle strength.
 As a bonus, it also helps your powers of concentration.
 To increase the difficulty factor, try closing your eyes.

-If you are carrying a medium to heavyweight load, any experienced hiker will attest that it is not just your legs which are tired and sore by days end.
+If you are carrying a medium to heavyweight load, it isn’t just your legs that are tired and sore by days end.
 Your shoulders and back also bear a significant proportion of the strain.

 Tired and sore muscles are more prone to injury.
 Regular stretching is a means of minimizing the chances of injury occurring.
-I regularly stretch during breaks, and at day’s end I always try to do at least 10 to 15 minutes before calling it a night.
-For images and further details of the various stretches listed below, simply click on the stretch in which you are interested.
+I regularly stretch during breaks and at day’s end I always try to do at least 10 minutes before calling it a night.

 - Don’t bounce during any of the stretches.
 All stretches should be done slowly and with control.
 Focus on breathing deeply.
 Breathe into the stretches.